DORIA Pumpkin Cascade Pendant Chandelier

 Designer: To be appraised.

-Other versions: Probably also made as a single pendant lamp and chandeliers with more or less light bulbs.
+Other versions: The DORIA pumpkin cascade pendant chandelier was also made as a single pendant lamp.
+Chandeliers with more or less light bulbs were also created.

 Links (external links open in a new window)

 DORIA-Werkstätten Walter Donner GmbH & Co.
 KG won several other iF-Design Awards.
 You can find them over here: IF-Design Awards Doria Werk.